top of page

 After your theological summary, it's time to organize the dates, times, and locations of events in your community.
 AI accelerates the process by organizing unformatted, disorganized inputs into a coherent message.

-Then, use AI to generate images
+Use AI to generate images

 If you're going to take the time to send a weekly newsletter, you need to take the time to include an image.
 Newsletters with an image have a five percent higher click through rate than emails without an image.
 But congregations without a media team or graphic designer may not have a source of consistent images and illustrations.